colinbate/svelte-ts-tailwind-template/README.md

 cd svelte-app
 ```

-Alternatively, if you currently on GitHub, you can click the "Use this template" button at the top of this page.
+Alternatively, if you are currently on GitHub, you can click the "Use this template" button at the top of this page.

 *Note that you will need to have [Node.js](https://nodejs.org) >=12.13 installed.*